davidwisch/physicscode/site/examples/basic_reading_writing.markdown

 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

 Reading data files in Fortran is fairly easy.
 However, reading data into an array requires some trickery.
 The trickery comes from the fact that you need to know the length of the data file (number of lines) in order to define the length of the array that will contain its data.
-Common methods for solving this problem include, A) prompting the user the the number of rows of data, and B) using the first row in the datafile to define the number of data-rows.
+Common methods for solving this problem include, A) prompting the user for the number of rows of data, and B) using the first row in the datafile to define the number of data-rows.
 (B) is what is demonstrated in the following example.

-The following example requires that you know, explicitly, the column-format of your data.
-Allocatable arrays are used so that we can dynamically set the dimentions of our 'X' array.
+The following example requires that you know, exactly, the column-format of your data.
+Allocatable arrays are used so that we can dynamically set the dimensions of our 'X' array.

 Read more about allocatable arrays [here](http://wikis.sun.com/display/openmp/Fortran+Allocatable+Arrays).

 Read more about formatted input/output [here](http://www.cs.mtu.edu/~shene/COURSES/cs201/NOTES/chap05/format.html).

-Below is a program that reads a datafile into a multidimentional array:
+Below is a program that reads a datafile into a multidimensional array:

 {% highlight fortran %}
 {% file fortran/basic_readwrite_read.f95 %}